sakirsensoy/genv/README.md

 }
 ```

 In `main.go` we first include the package that allows you to automatically load the environment variables from the .env file.
-Then we can include and use the parameters defined in `config / config.go`:
+Then we can include and use the parameters defined in `config.go`:

 ```go
 // main.go